 - On all systems, journaling is enabled by default.
 If P4JOURNAL is unset when p4d starts, the default location for the journal is \$P4ROOT.
 If you want to manually disable journaling, you must explicitly set P4JOURNAL to off. - Take checkpoints and truncate the journal often, preferably as part of your nightly backup process. - Checkpointing and journaling preserve only your Perforce metadata (data about your stored files).
-The stored files themselves (the files containing your source code) reside under P4R00T and must be also be backed up as part of your regular backup procedure. - If your users use triggers, don't use the -f (non-forking mode) option; the Perforce service needs to be able to spawn copies of itself ("fork") in order to run trigger scripts. - After a hardware failure, the options required for restoring your metadata from your checkpoint and journal files can vary, depending on whether data was corrupted. - Because restorations from backups involving loss of files under P4R00T often require the journal file, we strongly recommend that the journal file reside on a separate filesystem from P4R00T.
+The stored files themselves (the files containing your source code) reside under P4R00T and must be also be backed up as part of your regular backup procedure. - It is best to keep journal files and checkpoints on a different hard drive or network location than the Perforce database. - If your users use triggers, don't use the -f (non-forking mode) option; the Perforce service needs to be able to spawn copies of itself ("fork") in order to run trigger scripts.

+- After a hardware failure, the options required for restoring your metadata from your checkpoint and journal files can vary, depending on whether data was corrupted. - Because restorations from backups involving loss of files under P4R00T often require the journal file, we strongly recommend that the journal file reside on a separate filesystem from P4R00T.
 This way, in the event of corruption of the filesystem containing P4R00T, the journal is likely to remain accessible. - The database upgrade option (-xu) can require considerable disk space.
 See the Release Notes for details when upgrading.